The Trouble with Relying Solely on Word-of-Mouth Trend Forecasts

-Today, fashion trends are driven by so many things and people that don’t necessarily make up the fashion industry on a professional level.
-The fashion industry is extremely volatile, as we know it to be.
-Trends may go as easily as they come, as this generation of consumers are extremely fickle-minded, they are constantly seeking for the newest things to have and try.
+Today, fashion trends are driven by many factors.
+The industry is extremely volatile, as trends go as easily they come.
+This generation of consumers are extremely fickle-minded, constantly seeking for the newest.

-With that being said, one should not dismiss fashion trends so easily or even base business decisions without concrete proof.
-This is where data and intuition goes hand-in-hand and needs to be utilised mindfully.
-To elaborate on this point further, let’s take a look at this season’s contestants as 2018’s colour trends while comparing the top two ultra-fast fashion retailers: ASOS and Boohoo:
+To elaborate on this point further, let’s take a look at this season’s colour trends while comparing the top two ultra-fast fashion retailers: ASOS and Boohoo.

 Image Source: The Cut

-Following Millennial pink, many searched to find a potential contender.
-When Pantone released 2018’s colour of the year, the question of whether Millennial pink had finally reached its demise loomed over the fashion industry.
+Following Millennial Pink, many searched to find a potential contender.
+When Pantone released 2018’s colour of the year, the question of whether Millennial Pink had finally reached its demise loomed over the fashion industry.
 The colour was awarded the colour of the year for its ability to ideate incentive and imagination, representing what our world needs today.
-Sure, Ultraviolet/ Lavender ruled over runway shows such as Victoria Beckham, Proenza Schouler, Tibi, Michael Kors and many more, but does Ultraviolet/ Lavender have the potential to take over the torch from Millennial pink?

 Image Source: Trendscape

-Similar to Millennial pink, Ultraviolet/ Lavender in ASOS experienced a slow growth in their sellout rate with an abrupt increase of 45.9% in March.
-It also seemed Boohoo’s strategy remained the same as it did with Millennial pink — a consistent increase in their SKUs despite a continuous decrease in their sellout rates.
+Similar to Millennial Pink, Ultraviolet in ASOS experienced a slow growth in their sellout rate, with an abrupt increase of 45.9% in March.
+Boohoo’s strategy remained the same as it did with Millennial Pink — a consistent increase in their SKUs despite a continuous decrease in their sellout rates.

 Gen Z Yellow